 - Bone spurs

 - Degenerative disc disease

 No matter the cause, your next – and most important – question will probably be: How can I find relief from neck pain?
 Again, it generally begins with a program of conservative treatment.
-However, if chronic neck pain persists even after weeks or months of conservative treatment, your doctor might suggest surgery as an option.
+However, if chronic neck pain persists even after weeks or months of conservative treatment, your physician might suggest surgery as an option.
 The goal of surgery is to achieve upper back and neck pain relief by decompressing an irritated or impinged nerve root, which might be causing symptoms like tingling, numbness, or muscle weakness, in addition to pain.
 Traditional decompression surgery typically involves vertebral fusion or disc replacement, procedures that require a long hospital stay and lengthy recuperation.

 Laser Spine Institute (LSI) offers an alternative to traditional surgery.
 The surgeons at LSI use gentle, endoscopic techniques to perform minimally invasive, outpatient procedures that can provide chronic neck pain relief.
 Contact LSI to learn more, or for a free review of your CT scan or MRI.